hauketoenjes/responsive_grid_list/README.md

     horizontalGridMargin: 50, // Horizontal space around the grid
     verticalGridMargin: 50, // Vertical space around the grid
-    minItemWidth: 300, // The minimum item width (can be smaller, if the layout constraints are smaller) maxItemsPerRow, // The maximum items to show in a single row.
+    minItemWidth: 300, // The minimum item width (can be smaller, if the layout constraints are smaller)
+    minItemsPerRow: 2, // The minimum items to show in a single row.
+Takes precedence over minItemWidth
+    maxItemsPerRow: 5, // The maximum items to show in a single row.
 Can be useful on large screens
     children: [...], // The list of widgets in the list );
 ```